eteplus/leetcode/README.md

-# leetcode
+# Leetcode

-solutions for leetcode
+The solutions for Leetcode's problem